ojwb/survex/doc/datafile.rst

    ``*fix`` fixes the position of <station> at the given coordinates.
-If you haven't specified the coordinate system with ``*cs``, you can omit the position and it will default to (0,0,0) which provides an easy way to specify a point to arbitrarily fix rather than rely on ``cavern1` picking one (which has the downsides of the choice potentially changing when more survey data is added, and of triggering an "info" message).
+If you haven't specified the coordinate system with ``*cs``, you can omit the position and it will default to (0,0,0) which provides an easy way to specify a point to arbitrarily fix rather than rely on ``cavern`` picking one (which has the downsides of the choice potentially changing when more survey data is added, and of triggering an "info" message).